123-nan/Drug_Recovery/README.md

 Daily interactions in the recovery community can provide life- saving support and even increase motivation, resulting in a faster recovery.

+## Installation

+1. Clone this repo
+2. npm i in client folder
+3. npm start in client folder to start frontend
+4. npm start in server folder to start Backend

 ## Features
 ### 1. Patient Can Login and Register and Book slot to get appointment from Doctors